-I hope that you will take the time to fill out the questionnaire.
-It will help to provide more insight into this population.
 The article I have written is largely a 12 page outline of the book I have always wanted to write on the subject.
 Perhaps I will someday, but for now, I hope that you find it helpful.

 Coming to terms with being gay or bi and coming out

 Internalized homophobia is the biggest issue for bi and gay heterosexually married men.
 They have spent a lifetime being who others wanted them to be.
 In an attempt to fit in and be accepted by society, they have rejected who they are.
 To be gay or even bi, and out, would make them unacceptable to themselves and society as they see it.

 In most cultures, shame and guilt are a large part of sexuality.
 Shame is feeling badly about who we are, while guilt is feeling badly about what we have done or want to do.
 For most, there is an overlap between shame/guilt and sex/sexuality as they are deeply intertwined.
 To be out as a gay or bi man, some of that shame and or guilt must be addressed and worked through.

 The Internet, tea rooms (public bathrooms where men have sex), bathhouses, and adult bookstores are full of men that have not come to terms with their sexuality or shame.
 They are lost in their erotic feelings of sex, while desperately trying to avoid any real intimacy that would force them to really look at themselves and accept who they are.
 Burying the shame of being gay will only bring more pain as they make poor choices in partners or do other things that are self-punishing.